ArduPilot/ardupilot_wiki/dev/source/docs/code-overview-adding-a-new-log-message.rst

                                                num_samples);

 - the 1st argument is the message name.
 This should be 4 characters or less and be unique
-- the 2nd argument is a comma separated list of field names
+- the 2nd argument is a comma separated list of up to 16 field names; with a limit of 64 characters in total
-- the 3rd argument is a format string with each letter holding the format for the corresponding field.
+- the 3rd argument is a format string (maximum of 16 characters) with each letter holding the format for the corresponding field.
 The meaning of each letter can be found `here in AP_Logger/LogStructure.h <https://github.com/ArduPilot/ardupilot/blob/master/libraries/AP_Logger/LogStructure.h#L6>`__
 - the remaining arguments are the actual values that will be logged.
   You may notice in the example above, some fields have a format of float ("f") but are cast to ``(double)`` this is correct and necessary to avoid a compiler warning.